realrolfje/balloontv/README.md

 - [ ] Temperature inside/outside as text overlay.
 I2C temperature sensor.
 - [ ] Add the audio of the voice transponder in the balloon to the audio channels of the video.

+And here's a motivational image of the I2C communication between the ATTiny and the
+SP5055:

 ![I2C communication](documentation/images/I2C-communcation.jpg)